SAP/ui5-webcomponents/docs/5-development/2-component.md

-# Defining a Component
+# Define Web Component

-To define your own UI5 Web Components, you need to:
+To define your own web component, you need to:
-- Use the `customElement` decorator.
+- Use the `@customElement` decorator.
 - Extend the `UI5Element` base class.

 ```ts